 I will always remember watching my children run into the Atlantic Ocean for the very first time at Rehoboth Beach.
 A visit to a Delaware beach is a summer must do for many Mid-Atlantic families, and Rehoboth Beach is often voted a family favorite on the East Coast.
 Just off the beach there are loads of snack options for hungry, tired kiddos.
 Of course, my kids love the ice cream the best!

-Classic Family Fun in Ocean City, Maryland
+Ride the Ferris Wheel in Ocean City, Maryland

 After spending a few days experiencing Ocean City, Maryland with my kids, I can see why it’s a summer tradition for so many families.
 We stayed at the Holiday Inn on 60th Street where we enjoyed spending the first and last hours of our day down at the beach.
 At 60th Street, the beach is quiet; it is blocks beyond the hustle and bustle of the Boardwalk which ends at 28th Street.
 As the tide came in at the end of the day, my young children splashed in the pools formed by the fresh, incoming ocean water.
 In the mornings, we’d come out to the beach to find the shells that had washed up during high tide overnight.
-Yet, Ocean City’s classic attractions like Jolly Roger Amusements, Phillips Crab House, and the Boardwalk still are still only 10-15 minutes away from 60th Street by car.

 If it just happens to rain on your family’s vacation in Ocean City, no worries.
 The list of things to do indoors in Ocean City is surprisingly long.
 On the Boardwalk, the Ocean City Life Saving Station Museum is worth a stop rain or shine.
 With its innovative scavenger hunt and play area for younger children, everyone in the family is sure to learn something about the local area.
 Just down the Boardwalk is Ripley’s Believe it Or Not.
 Families with older children will love the oddities and amazement found in the collection.
 Finally, if you’re just looking for some fun, Planet Maze is an indoor attraction for all ages with an indoor climbing maze for the little ones and laser tag for those who have outgrown the colorful pit of plastic balls.